anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Experience is simply the name we give our mistakes.
+Quote: I do not know the American gentleman, god forgive me for putting two such words together.

-By: Oscar Wilde
+By: Charles Dickens